tim50687/ShapeAlbum/resources/README.md

 - `snapshot`: Tells the model to take a snapshot of the current state of the album
   - `description` (optional) - optional text that the command file can use to tag the snapshot with extra information

-2. Go to `/resources`, and you should see the `ShapAlbum.jar`.
+2. Go to `/resources`, and you should see the `ShapeAlbum.jar`.
 3. Open your terminal in this directory.
 4. If you need **Web** view of the Shape album.
-  - Run: `java -jar ShapAlbum.jar -in <your input file> -view web -out <output html file>`
+  - Run: `java -jar ShapeAlbum.jar -in <your input file> -view web -out <output html file>`
-  - For example: `java -jar ShapAlbum.jar -in buildings.txt -view web -out out.html`
+  - For example: `java -jar ShapeAlbum.jar -in buildings.txt -view web -out out.html`
   ![web](../web.png)

 5. If you need **Graphical** view of the Shape album.
-  - Run: `java -jar ShapAlbum.jar -in <your input file> -view graphical <xmax> <ymax>`
+  - Run: `java -jar ShapeAlbum.jar -in <your input file> -view graphical <xmax> <ymax>`
-  - For example: `java -jar ShapAlbum.jar -in buildings.txt -view graphical 1000 1000`
+  - For example: `java -jar ShapeAlbum.jar -in buildings.txt -view graphical 1000 1000`
   - `Note`:
   The `xmax` and `ymax` are optional integers that specify the bounds of the "Graphical view window".
 If these attributes are not specified, a default value of 1000 is used for both x (width) and y (height).
   ![graphical](../graphical.png)